 - HTTPS – if your page is running over a secure connection

 - No Intrusive Interstitials – if content on the page is accessible

-Google will add a Core Web Vitals signal to the page experience.
-This will help provide a user-centric experience and improve site speed.
+Google adds a Core Web Vitals signal to the page experience.
+This provides a user-centric experience and improve site speed.
 Page experience will still play an important part in search visibility.